SurrajKumar2000/Lung-and-Colon-Cancer-prediction-using-CNN/README.md

 Lung cancer is one of the most prevalent and deadly forms of cancer worldwide.
 Early detection is crucial for improving patient outcomes.
 This project aims to develop a deep learning model based on Convolutional Neural Networks (CNN) to accurately predict lung cancer from chest X-ray images.

 ## Dataset
 The dataset used in this project consists of chest X-ray images labeled as either "normal" or "lung cancer".
-The dataset is publicly available and can be downloaded from.
+The dataset is publicly available and can be downloaded from https://www.cancer.gov/types/lung

 ## Dependencies
 - Python 3.7 or higher